 Beat Santschi is President of the IFCCD and member of the Steering Committee of the Swiss Coalition for Cultural Diversity.
 Musician and cultural manager, graduate of the University of Zurich, the Jazzschule of Lucerne, the Guitar Institute of Technology of Los Angeles and the ZHAW Zentrum für Kulturmanagement, he is general secretary of the Swiss Musicians’ Union SMV-USDAM, vice-president of the International Federation of Musicians (FIM), member of the Swissperform management committee and vice-president of the Swiss Cooperative of Performers (SIG).

 Kodjo Cyriaque Noussouglo

-Kodjo Cyriaque Noussouglo is Vice President Africa of the International Federation of Coalitions for Cultural Diversity.
-A graduate of Senghor University in Alexandria and the University of Lomé, he is a professor and researcher, and an expert on heritage and cultural diversity.
-Director of the Filbleu Festival, he chairs the Togolese Coalition for Cultural Diversity and the FILBLEUES association, which specializes in the organization of cultural events and artistic training.
-He is also the National Coordinator of the Reading and cultural activities centres (Centres de lecture et d’animation culturelle, CLAC) at the Togolese Ministry of Culture in Lomé.
+Kodjo Cyriaque Noussouglo is Vice President for Africa of the International Federation of Coalitions for Cultural Diversity.
+A graduate of Senghor University in Alexandria and the University of Lomé, he is a teacher-researcher and an expert on heritage and cultural diversity.
+Director of the Filbleu Festival, he presides over the Togolese Coalition for Cultural Diversity and the FILBLEUES association, specialized in the organization of cultural events and artistic training.
+He is also the National Coordinator of the Reading and Cultural Animation Centers (CLAC) at the Togolese Ministry of Culture in Lomé.